-Provide effective Strengthen leadership pipeline hiring and onthrough talent boarding experience and amplify online identification and offline activation and assessment of talents. and of employer branding. accelerate development of high-potentials to improve leadership
+Strengthen leadership pipeline through talent identification and assessment of talents, and accelerate development of high-potentials to improve leadership bench strength.

+Learning & Developm

 Implement

-Oriented and

-FORWARD (Future-
+FORWARD (FutureOriented and

 Ready Workforce -

 Advancing, Reskilling

 and Developing) with

 a holistic look at the

+Workforce of the

 Future and enhance

-technical / functional

-competencies of our employees.

-Workforce of the

 the professional

 standards and

+technical / functional

+competencies of our

+employees.

-Performance & Employee
+Performance & Rewards